 Hi!
-I am Ivan Ruchkin, an Assistant Professor at the ECE Department of the University of Florida.
+I am Ivan Ruchkin, a Malachowsky Family Endowed Rising Star Assistant Professor in the ECE Department of the University of Florida.

 I am also an affiliate member of: